luvellieee/Thesis-2/README.md

 login() [tap enter]
 [paste the api key]
 ```
-12. To check if the login was successful, run:
+12. To check if the login was successful, run (git bash):
 ```
 hf auth whoami
 ```